ivanzamanov/Blumer/README.md

-Automata
+Blumer
 ========

-C implementation of my Automata university course assignment
+C implementation of Blumer & Blumer algorithm for building a DAWG